Raise your hand if you have tried doing some analytics with company names and it led to a visualization like this one

 You simply upload your spreadsheet, choose the column with your company names, and click clean.

-Our algorithms then auto-magically do all the cleaning for you and you get this as the result
+Our algorithms then auto-magically do all the cleaning for you and you get this as the result.
+We break up the names and provide both full and abbreviated suffixes.
+We support all G20 countries

 As always, feel free to let us know if you have any questions, comments or feedback at email@example.com